Jeffco board votes unanimously to close 16 elementary schools

-The Jeffco school board unanimously approved Superintendent Tracy Dorland’s recommendation to close 16 elementary schools at the end of this school year.
+The Jeffco school board Thursday night unanimously approved Superintendent Tracy Dorland’s recommendation to close 16 elementary schools at the end of this school year.

 The district made the recommendation in August, as part of a plan to address a trend of declining enrollment that accelerated during the pandemic.